Kaori Kobayashi

-Kaori Kobayashi (小林 香織, Kobayashi Kaori), is a Japanese jazz saxophonist and flautist.
+Kaori Kobayashi (小林 香織, Kobayashi Kaori), is a Japanese jazz saxophonist, pianist and flautist.
 She grew up in Tokyo.

 Biography

-Kobayashi was born October 20, 1981 in Kanagawa Prefecture.
+Kobayashi was born October 20, 1981, in Kanagawa Prefecture.
 Her father was a photographer and her mother, a piano teacher.
 Beginning at a very young age, Kobayashi learned to play the piano.
 When she was 13 years old she joined a brass band and started to play the flute.
 Four years later she stopped playing in the band, instead choosing to start a relationship with the saxophone.
 After that she turned to jazz.

 After four years, having learned from Bob Zangu how to play the saxophone in a jazz setting, she entered the Senzoku College of Music.
 After graduating, she got a contract with the label Victor Entertainment and her first album, Solar, appeared.